 If you’ve done some research on invoices, you’ll see that you have two main options when it comes to creating an invoice: use a Word/Excel template, or use an invoicing tool.

-You can probably create a Word template yourself for free, or download one from another site.
+You can probably create a free invoice template with Word, or download one from another site.
 Although these are completely customisable, you’ll need to keep copy pasting your information for future invoices.
 You also have to do your own due diligence to make sure your invoice is tax-compliant for your client.
 And if you want it to look professional, you’ll need to polish up those design skills!

 The other option is to use an invoicing app or software.
 This option makes invoicing a lot easier, since the app takes care of all the compliance, design and will store your information so you don’t have to keep copy and pasting information.

-It’s also a lot easier to keep track of who has paid and who hasn’t paid, and the invoice will be specifically designed to get you paid more quickly (more on that below).
+It’s also a lot easier to keep track of who has paid and who hasn’t paid, and the invoice will be specifically designed to get you paid more quickly (more on that below) while offering clients multiple payment options.
 The downside is that you’ll likely need to pay a fee, and you’ll need to log into a separate software tool to create an invoice.

 Which one is best for you?
 It really depends on your needs.
 If you’re sending less than one invoice per month, then a Word or Excel template might be enough.
 If you’re sending several invoices per month, then an invoice app or software will make the process a lot easier.

-When you sign up to Parpera, you’ll be opening a business bank account with our partner, Volt Bank*, and have access to a host of financial tools to run your business directly from the Parpera App, such as invoicing, expense management and, soon, international payments.
+When you sign up to Parpera, you’ll be opening a business account with our partner, Wise, and have access to a host of financial tools to run your business directly from the Parpera App, such as invoicing, expense management and, soon, international payments.

 Here’s a step-by-step guide to creating a professional, tax-compliant invoice with Parpera: